supreme-gg-gg/pendulum-tracking/README.md

 2. Real-time object detection (`detection.py`): A new script intending to improve usability and extend support to live tracking (i.e. using camera instead of pre-recorded video).

 **OD is required because before we call the tracking module we need to know where is the initial position of the object.** Fine tuning OD models like YOLO, despite considerably better performance, would be time-consuming and therefore we incline towards simpler efficient (yet less accurate) algorithms such as colour tracking.
 Once we obtained the initial bounding box (ROI) of the object and the use selected `Enter`, we will automatically call the tracker module to do its regular job.

+### Finding Q factor

+Please google / ChatGPT if you don't know what is the Q factor for a pendulum motion, as we shall not spend time to discuss it here.
+The graphing module supports calculating Q factor automatically using the exponential decay model. **We calculate it both ways using tau and counting oscillations.** For the latter, we find where $\theta = \theta_0 \exp{-\pi/4}$ to estimate $\frac{Q}4$.
+This helps reduce time duration of the recording but feel free to increase it as needed.
+The results are displayed on a text box in the upper right corner of the second (residual) graph.

+> WARNING: If your video is too short, the function will not raise an error but Q factor will be dispalyed as -1.

 ## Known Issues